Eileen Grimshaw: Storylines

-Eileen meets Paul Kershaw (Tony Hirst), a fireman, when her head is caught in the railings on her birthday on Underworlds roof.
+Eileen meets Paul Kershaw (Tony Hirst), a fireman, when her head is caught in the railings on her birthday on Underworld's roof.
 They start dating, but Marcus sees Paul with another woman in Freshco's, making Eileen angry so she visits Paul to demand answers and Paul's wife, Lesley (Judy Holt), answers the door.
 Eileen shouts at Lesley but she is confused.
 Paul comes to the door and tells Lesley to go inside, explaining to Eileen that Lesley has Alzheimer's disease, which explained why she didn't understand Eileen's question.
 Eileen and Paul stay friends and Paul helps Eileen when Eileen told Sunita that she would get somebody for the local school's safety day.
 Eileen invites Paul and Lesley to her house for Christmas dinner but they pull out after Lesley has a fall.
 Eileen goes on a speed dating night at Nick Tilsley's (Ben Price) Bistro and meets a man called Hank.
 They soon argue which ends up in Eileen pushing Hank into the fire alarm.
 Paul comes to the scene expecting a fire but Eileen asks him for a drink.
 One day, Paul asks Eileen if she would take care of Lesley while he is at work.
 Eileen does so, but she later regrets it when Lesley beats her up and physically throws her out of her own home.
 Jason takes Eileen to the café to calm down, but while she is at the café, Lesley dies after being electrocuted by the toaster.
 After Lesley's funeral, Paul and Eileen become a proper couple.
 Eileen becomes suspicious that Paul is having an affair with his colleague Toni, but he is actually planning a romantic proposal.
 Paul walks out and goes to The Rovers soon followed by Eileen who asks for forgiveness.
 Paul gets down on one knee and asks her to marry him.